 Many schools, non-profits, churches and other community organizations host an annual fund drive to raise money for developmental projects and programs.
-Annual giving is the backbone of any non-profit institution.
+Annual giving is the backbone of any non-profit institution, making annual fund drives an important non-profit fundraising strategy.
 Without the support of local businesses and community members these groups would no longer be able to provide the numerous services, resources and activities that are important to their community.
 Therefore, hosting an annual fund drive provides a great way to bring in additional revenue, as well as an opportunity to inform people about the importance their contributions have on the future of their community.

 What exactly is an annual fund?

 Annual fund is a term that generally refers to the funds raised to support an organization’s annual operating budget.
 An annual fund can work as either a collect all throughout the year or it can be associated with a specific campaign or campaigns, including direct mail, email, Social Media and fundraising events.
 Annual fund drives are often kicked off at the end of the year, as part of GivingTuesday campaigns and year-end appeals.
 Hosting specific events and drives will certainly help your organization reach your annual fund’s fundraising goals and success.

 How do organizations run annual fund drives?

 An annual fund drive can be conducted by reaching out to local businesses and community members and asking for donations, at least once every year.
 This is typically done through writing donation request letters or hosting an annual fundraising event.
 Below are some basic guidelines for hosting an annual fund drive: